suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function close() public onlyOwner returns(bool success);
 ```
 #### &emsp;Description
 > Close index to stop investors from investing on the index, this function also sells all the tokens to get the ETH back.
-(Note: Investors still can withdraw their investment and index managers can also withdraw their management fee.)
+(Note: After closing the index, investors can still withdraw their investment and index managers can also withdraw their management fee.)

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.